 - freely formulated letter of application,

 - list of publications, and

-- those works (original copy/ offprint/photocopy) contained in the list of publications with which the applicant wishes to demonstrate his or her competence in the field of the docentship.
+- those works (attachments to the application) contained in the list of publications with which the applicant wishes to demonstrate his or her competence in the field of the docentship.
 If these publications contain co-authored publications, the applicant must provide an account of the division of labour between the authors.

 In their statements, the assessors will be asked to evaluate the following:

 - the quality and quantity of the applicant’s academic publications by subject area;

 - The Faculty’s requirement for docentships is an approved doctoral dissertation and other publications so that the publications in the relevant field of teaching together equal the academic standard and number of at least two doctoral dissertations approved with the grade good.